Membership & League Information

 Mandatory Bonus Fun

 Achievements.
-In the name of fun, players can also try to earn special achievements during official league events by completing amazing feats during tournament games, performing safe, unintentional acts of silliness, or getting into special events where attendance is limited.
-These achievements are applied to a player's permanent league profile for bragging rights - and could help one earn the coveted "most achievements" award at the end of year.
+In the name of fun, players can also try to earn special achievements during official league events by completing amazing feats during tournament games, performing safe, unintentional acts of silliness, hitting career gaming achievements, or by getting into special events where attendance is limited.
+These achievements are applied to a player's permanent league profile for bragging rights - and could help one earn the coveted "most achievements" award at the end of the season.

 Awards.
-At the end of every year the EBGL hosts a special awards night to formally announce and hand out awards and prizes to members who have shown top performance that year in areas such as "League Champion", "Rookie of the Year", "Most Improved Player", and even "Best Snacks".
+At the end of every year the EBGL hosts a special awards night to formally announce and hand out awards and prizes to members who have shown top performance that year in areas such as "League Champion", "Rookie of the Year", "Most Improved Player", and even "Most Member Referrals".

-If this interests you at all, click HERE to register to become a league member today!
+If all of this sounds interesting to you, click HERE to register to become a League Member today!